 Accommodation Notices do not work retroactively.
 This means that your Accommodation Notice is activated at the time that you provide your Notice to your instructor via email.
 It will not address any issues (attendance, assignment extensions, etc.) that pre-date you sharing your Notice.

 Exam accommodations are accommodations that pertain to the environment, format, and testing method for tests and exams.
-At this time, as courses have been temporarily moved online, we are unable to provide exam accommodations through our office.

 If you have been approved for exam accommodations and wish to use them, you must make arrangements with your instructor(s) directly.
 Please be sure to give ample notice to your instructor when making your request.